Seddon - Kingsville

 The level of cultural diversity witnessed in Seddon - Kingsville was found to be above average when compared nationally for a number of language and cultural background related metrics

-Seddon-Kingsville has a higher cultural diversity than most local markets, with 27.7% of its population born overseas and 22.4% speaking a language other than English at home.
-Christianity is the predominant religion in Seddon-Kingsville, comprising 31.6% of the population.
-Notably, Buddhism is overrepresented at 4.0%, compared to 8.7% across Greater Melbourne.
+Seddon-Kingsville has a higher cultural diversity compared to most local markets, with 27.7% of its population born overseas and 22.4% speaking a language other than English at home.
+Christianity is the predominant religion in Seddon-Kingsville, accounting for 31.6% of the population.
+However, Buddhism stands out as being notably overrepresented, comprising 4.0% of the population compared to 4.2% across Greater Melbourne.

 Frequently Asked Questions - Diversity